 PD is determined by the credit rating of the debt instrument (CARE AAA to CARE D scale) and the tenor of the project debt.
-CARE periodically estimates long run and short run default rates for each rating category based on historical data.
-The rating on the conventional rating scale i.e. AAA to D is arrived at for the infrastructure projects b.
+CARE Ratings Ltd. periodically estimates long run and short run default rates for each rating category based on historical data.
+The rating on the conventional rating scale i.e. AAA to D is arrived at for the infrastructure projects as per CARE Ratings Ltd. applicable rating methodologies of various infrastructure segments.
+The rating so arrived is mapped to the CARE Ratings Ltd.'s long run default rates as computed from time to time.
+This is considered for the determination of PD in the EL rating system.

+b.
 Determination of LGD and Recovery Prospects in the EL Rating System

-Assessment of Recovery Prospects is an essential input of the EL Rating System and comments on overall recovery of dues by the investor/lender over the life of the loan/instrument.
+Assessment of Recovery Prospects is an essential input to the EL Rating System and comments on overall recovery of dues by the investor/lender over the life of the loan/instrument.
 In arriving at recovery prospects, due weightage is given to the unique characteristics and inherent strengths of an infrastructure project.
 Infrastructure projects have a revenue earning capacity which is not significantly dependent on market conditions or technology obsolescence etc., but present a degree of certainty to cash flows.
 LGD gives the estimates of actual loss which the lender/investor will incur if the issuer defaults and is often expressed as (1 - Recovery Rate).